elian-cheng/rsschool-devops-course-tasks/README.md

    In your GitHub repository, navigate to Settings > Secrets and Variables > Actions.
 Add the following secrets:
    - AWS_ACCOUNT_ID: Your AWS account ID.
    - AWS_REGION: The AWS region (e.g., us-east-1).
+   - AWS_EC2_PRIVATE_KEY: private key to connect to private subnet instances from bastion host

 # Terraform Configuration